deephaven-examples/sports-betting-data/README.md

 - Set up the live table
 - Pull data from ScoresAndOdds once every 15 seconds
   - This is more complex, as it parses the raw HTML from the page, and manages instances of missing data

+## Current state

+If you use Deephaven v0.9 or earlier, replace the line with `logRowPermissive` with `logRow`.
+Otherwise, it should work as intended.

+This app is functional, but in early development stages.
+It will be updated and improved over time for a better user experience, cleaner code, and faster speeds.